 Overview of single sign-on (SSO) for gateways in Power BI

-You can get seamless single sign-on connectivity, enabling Power BI reports and dashboards to update from on-premises data, by configuring your On-premises data gateway either with Kerberos constrained delegation or Security Assertion Markup Language (SAML).
-The On-premises data gateway facilitates SSO using DirectQuery, which it uses to connect to on-premises data sources.
+You can get seamless single sign-on connectivity, enabling Power BI reports and dashboards to update in real time from on-premises data, by configuring your on-premises data gateway.
+You have the option of configuring your gateway with either Kerberos constrained delegation or Security Assertion Markup Language (SAML).
+The on-premises data gateway supports SSO by using DirectQuery, which connects to on-premises data sources.

 - SQL Server (Kerberos)

 - SAP BW Message Server (Kerberos) - public preview